pablotorne/vlbi_scripts_30m/README.md

 ---

-The master LOCAL code is at mrt-lx2 / 3
+For master LOCAL code development use mrt-lx3 (vlbi)